davidwang200099/SJTU-CS7344/README.md

 # SJTU-CS7344
-Homework and project of CS7344: Parallel Programming and Parallel Algorithms
+Homeworks and projects of CS7344: Parallel Programming and Parallel Algorithms